 The main focus of our operation is our alpacas.
 We breed huacaya alpacas for their luxurious fiber.

-Along with the alpacas, you might also find the occasional Newfoundland dog, chicken, or duck located here and there.
+Along with the alpacas, you might also find the occasional Newfoundland or Scotch Collie dog, chicken, or duck located here and there.
 But most important and essential to our success is our farm kitty.
 Little-Black-Kitty oversees all projects at Heidelberr Farms and our work must pass his inspection before it can be called complete.
+If we can keep him out of our business long enough to get any work done.

 We are holistically minded here at Heidelberr Farms.
 While we are not certified organic, we strive to do everything as naturally and minimally invasive as possible.
 This is done not only to protect the well-being of our animals, but for our own health as well.